MitryDim/fleetman/README.md

 **Value ENV for spring profile**

 ***Spring values***
+>[!Note]
-The spring value is an environment value it was defined in the application you must choose local or prod.
+>The spring value is an environment value it was defined in the application you must choose local or prod.
 ```yaml
 spring:
   local: